jrandj/java-11/README.md

 	}
     ```

 1. This has the added advantage of not requiring a requires valueobjects clause in the ui module.
-The requires hr clause in the ui module automatically makes all of the modules transitively required by the hr module, readable to the ui module.
+The requires hr clause in the ui module automatically makes all the modules transitively required by the hr module, readable to the ui module.
 This is called **implied readability**.

 1. A modular JAR file can be ran using the -classpath or -jar options, however the JVM will not enforce the access rules specified in the module descriptor.

-1. A common use case is wanting to develop a module that depends on a third party non-modular JAR.
+1. A common use case is wanting to develop a module that depends on a third-party non-modular JAR.
 If you put a non-modular JAR on the module-path, Java will consider the non-modular JAR to be a module.
 Such a module is known as an **automatic module** or a **named module** and the name of the module is created automatically using the name of the JAR file.

-1. As there is no module-info.class in a non-modular JAR, an automatic module exports all its packages and is allowed to read all exported packages of modules on the module-path and classes vailable on the classpath.
+1. As there is no module-info.class in a non-modular JAR, an automatic module exports all its packages and can read all exported packages of modules on the module-path and classes available on the classpath.

-1. If a module depends on a non-modular third party JAR, you need to add a requires clause in module-info and put the third party JAR in the --module-path.
-If additionally the automatic module requires a class from another non-modular JAR, that JAR needs to be included on the classpath.
+1. If a module depends on a non-modular third-party JAR, you need to add a requires clause in module-info and put the third-party JAR in the --module-path.
+If additionally, the automatic module requires a class from another non-modular JAR, that JAR needs to be included on the classpath.

-1. The specification of Standard modules are governed by the Java Community Process (JCP).
+1. The specification of Standard modules is governed by the Java Community Process (JCP).
 Standard modules have names starting with "java".
 All other modules are part of the JDK and have names starting with "jdk".
 A standard module may contain both standard and non-standard API packages, however if the standard module exports a non-standard package then the export must be qualified.
 A standard module must not grant implied readability to any non-standard module.
 A non-standard module must not export any standard API packages.

 ### Understanding Java Technology and Environment

 1. Java code is compiled into **Java bytecode**, which is interpreted by the JVM.
 A class file produced on one platform will run on any platform that has a JVM.

-1. Java is a seperate application installed on top of an Operating System.
+1. Java is a separate application installed on top of an Operating System.

 1. The **Java Runtime Environment (JRE)** includes the class libraries and executables that are required to run a Java program while the **Java Development Kit (JDK)** includes tools such as the Java compiler and the Java debugger.